 MANAGER MANAGER VOTING POLICY KEY VOTES UNDERTAKEN OVER THE YEAR 1 JANUARY 2020 TO 31 DECEMBER 2020 Sands Capital Sands Capital ("SCM") policy is to vote client proxies in the best interest of its clients.
 Proxies are an asset of a client, which must be treated by SCM with the same care, diligence and loyalty as any asset belonging to a client.
-In voting proxies SCM should consider the short- and long-term implications of each proposal.
+In voting proxies SCM should consider the short-and long-term implications of each proposal.
 In voting proxies, SCM typically is neither an activist in corporate governance nor an automatic supporter of management.
 However, because SCM believes that the management teams of most companies it invests in generally seek to serve shareholder interests, SCM believes that voting proxy proposals in the client's best economic interests usually means voting with the recommendations of these management teams.
-Emerging Markets Equity Fund Number of resolutions voted: 330 % of votes against management: 6.3% % of votes with management: 91.8% % of abstain votes: 1.8% Schroders Schroders evaluate voting issues arising at their investee companies and, where they have the authority to do so, vote on them in line with their fiduciary responsibilities in what they deem to be the interests of their clients.
-Schroders utilise company engagement, internal research, investor views and governance expertise to confirm their intention.
-Schroders Managed Fund Number of resolutions voted: 14 % of votes against management: 7.1% % of votes with management: 78.6% % of abstain votes: 14.3% In order to maintain the necessary flexibility to meet client needs, local offices of Schroders may determine a voting policy regarding the securities for which they are responsible, subject to agreement with text missing?
+Any specific voting instructions provided by an advisory client or its designated agent in writing will supersede this Policy.
+Clients with their own general or specific proxy voting and governance policies may wish to have their proxies voted by an independent third-party or other named fiduciary or agent, at the client's expense.
+Emerging Markets Equity Fund Number of resolutions voted: 330 % of votes against management: 6.3% % of votes with management: 91.8% % of abstain votes: 1.8% Genesis Genesis view proxy voting as an investment function and in evaluating a proposal, their investment team draw on a variety of resources including their many years of experience as investment analysts.
+Genesis is a long-term investor and their detailed knowledge and internal assessment of a company's business, performance and management is supplemented by the results of their ongoing engagement efforts, company disclosures and external research.
+Genesis Emerging Markets Investment Company SICAV Number of resolutions voted: 1.281 % of votes against management: 10.1% % of votes with management: 87% % of abstain votes: 3%